bmcglauser/openai-text-gui/README.md

-# Getting Started with Create React App
+# OpenAI GPT Text GUI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the Typescript template.